Garden for Wildlife

 Certify Your Outdoor Space

-There are currently over 3,000 Certified Wildlife Habitats in Oregon, and the list keeps on growing!
+There are over 4,000 Certified Wildlife Habitats in Oregon, and the list keeps on growing!

 Animals aren’t the only ones who benefit from the Garden for Wildlife Program.
-When you certify your outdoor space, you become a member of NWF’s Garden for Wildlife community and receive various benefits, including a personalized certificate, a subscription to National Wildlife Magazine, and 10% off the magazine catalog’s merchandise.
+When you certify your outdoor space, you become a member of NWF’s Garden for Wildlife community and receive various benefits, including a personalized certificate, a one-year membership in the National Wildlife Federation and subscription to National Wildlife Magazine, 10% off the magazine catalog’s merchandise, subscription to monthly Garden for Wildlife e-newsletter, and the exclusive option to purchase attractive garden signs.

 Creating your Wildlife Habitat